 Baleaf Men’s UPF 50+ Quick Dry Cargo Shorts

 These have been pretty comfortable for me so far.
-With a UPF 50+ rating, the polyester fabric is quick-drying, lightweight, and wicks moisture effectively.
+With a UPF 50+ rating, the 90 percent polyester with 10 percent spandex fabric is quick-drying, lightweight, and wicks moisture effectively.

 The four-way stretch allows for comfortable all-day wear.
 The waistband is elasticated for additional comfort, and it has belt loops.

-These shorts from Baleaf have one cargo pocket on each leg with Velcro closure, two zippered hand pockets for securely storing money or keys, and two back pockets for seed packets or other small items.
+These shorts from Baleaf have two zippered hand pockets for securely storing money or keys and two back pockets for seed packets or other small items.

 The fit is relaxed, but not baggy.
 The sizing runs a little on the small side, so you may need to buy a size up.